vatsal-g0/gefst/README.md

 # GEFST

-**GEFST (Generate File STructure)** is a CLI tool that generates file and folder structures from a JSON configuration.
+**GEFST (GEnerate File STructure)** is a CLI tool that generates file and folder structures from a JSON configuration.

 ---